This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

-New Zealand’s Employment Court has commented that even an employee involved in a criminal proceeding might not inevitably be dismissed.
+New Zealand’s Employment Court has commented that it might not be inevitable that an employee is dismissed even when that employee is involved in a criminal proceeding.
 The question remains whether the employee’s conduct meets the criteria for dismissal in the relevant employment agreement (Hallwright v.
 Forsyth Barr Ltd NZEmpC 202 at ).

 32 Can an employee be dismissed for refusing to participate in an internal investigation?

 It is unlikely that, by itself, a refusal to participate in an internal investigation would justify an employee’s dismissal, unless there were circumstances that made the act of refusal ‘destructive of that basic confidence or trust that is an essential of the employment relationship’ (Northern Distribution Union v.
 BP Oil New Zealand Ltd 3 ERNZ 483 (CA) at 487).